 By studying the manifestations of global climate change, such as increased coral bleaching and coral disease, it has become clear that many of these threats are closely linked and exacerbate each other.

-Predicted increases in the frequency and intensity of both environmental (e.g. cyclones) and biological (e.g. disease outbreaks) disturbances associated with human accelerated climate change , which shorten the recovery period and destroy neighbouring areas of biodiversity, will therefore threaten coral reefs' ability to recover.
+Predicted increases in the frequency and intensity of environmental disturbances (such as cyclones) and biological disturbances (such as outbreaks of disease) associated with climate change also threaten the ability of coral reefs to recover.

 These disturbances shorten the recovery period available to reefs, and they also destroy neighbouring areas of biodiversity that provide an important source of imported larvae to maintain genetic diversity and resilience of these populations.

 Our current research focuses on the drivers of coral health.
 We are using this information to map healthy and unhealthy corals, investigate their genetic attributes, and understand the symbiotic relationships between coral and algae, which underpin health.

 This will help us understand whether there is potential for corals to acclimatise or adapt to climate change.